onlytoxi/Poopsar-Plugins/README.md

 ## 🙏 Thank You!

 I really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting Quasar!
+Thanks for using and supporting Pulsar!